Analyzing Uncertainty Quantification in Statistical and Deep Learning Models for Probabilistic Electricity Price Forecasting: A Revision of Concepts for Forecasting and Uncertainty Quantification

-While ensemble models train a large number of NNs to describe model uncertainty, Bayesian logic suggests an alternative approach by interpreting individual weights as probabilistic variables.
+While ensemble models train several NNs to capture model uncertainty, Bayesian logic suggests an alternative approach by interpreting individual weights as probabilistic variables.
 The Monte Carlo (MC) dropout model is a widely used example \cite{Gal2016DropoutLearning}.

-The Bayesian approach, MC Dropout, differs from the DDNN by including dropout layers after each hidden layer.
+It differs from the DDNN by including dropout layers after each hidden layer.
 These dropout layers remain active during both training and inference.
 As a result, the same input can produce different outputs in multiple forward passes through the network.
-During inference, we perform $N$ forward passes and aggregate the outputs using the Gaussian mixture scheme, equivalent to the ensemble method.
-Quantiles are computed by solving Equation \ref{eq:4.18}, just as in the ensemble approach.
-The resulting NLL loss function using a Gaussian mixture distribution reads as follows:
+During inference, we perform $N$ forward passes and aggregate the results using a uniformly weighted mixture model.
+Quantiles are then obtained by solving Equation \ref{eq:4.18}, equivalent to the ensemble approach.